LeetLLM

 Scaling Laws & Compute-Optimal TrainingBuild GPT from Scratch Lab

 Scaling laws gave us a target: if you want a capable dense model, you may need hundreds of billions or trillions of useful training tokens.
 Pre-training data pipelines decide what those tokens are before any fine-tuning or alignment happens.
-This chapter covers sourcing, cleaning, deduplication, filtering, and mixing at the scale where data quality becomes model behavior.
+Cover sourcing, cleaning, deduplication, filtering, and mixing at the scale where data quality becomes model behavior.

 From token budget to training inventory

-Before we build the pipeline, recall three ideas from earlier in the curriculum:
+Start the pipeline with three ideas from earlier in the curriculum:

 • Tokens: A language model doesn't read words.
-It reads tokens (short subword fragments like "ship", "ping", or " ##ing").
+It reads tokens: reusable pieces such as ship, ping, punctuation marks, or byte sequences.
 The tokenizer converts text into integers, and the model learns to predict the next integer in a sequence.

 • Next-token prediction: During pre-training, the model sees a partial sentence and learns to guess what comes next.
 The more diverse and high-quality the sequences it sees, the broader its knowledge becomes.

 • Scaling laws: The previous chapter turned model size into a token target.
-This chapter turns that target into an engineering system.
+Data pipelines turn that target into an engineering system.

 If tokens or next-token prediction feel fuzzy, review Language Modeling & Next Tokens before continuing.
 Everything here assumes you understand why the model needs large amounts of varied text.